andreasmhallberg/andreasmhallberg.github.io/_posts/2019-11-07-al-kitaab-dialect-transcripts.md

   - teaching-materials
   - syrian-arabic
 updates:
+  - date: 2021-02-01
+    contents: Linenumbers have been added in margins.
   - date: 2021-10-22
     contents: Editing.
 The videos were recently taken down from www.alkitaabtextbook.com and are no longer freely available.
   - date: 2020-01-14